KyleApfel/measures-data-explorer/README.md

 yarn dev
 ```

+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Building static files for S3

 ```bash
 npm run build
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Healthcheck can be accessed on [http://localhost:3000/api/health](http://localhost:3000/api/health).
 This endpoint can be edited in `pages/api/health.ts`.
+(Not accessible via static build)

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.